SeasoulChris/apollo/README.md

 1. Put all Python modules in ./fueling/ folder, and import them with full path like `import fueling.common.s3_utils`.

+1. Put all test data in ./testdata/modules/... folder, make sure your job works perfectly at local.
+And when it is submited to a cluster, the huge test files are efficiently ignored.

 ### Test your pipeline at local